 - 1. The College is administered by its Governing Body which comprises the Warden, who chairs its meetings, and Fellows who are normally employees either of the College or of the University. - 2.
 The Fellows include Tutors, Research Fellows, College Officers and Professorial Fellows. - 3.
-The Governing Body meets three times each term and meetings in which open business is discussed are attended by the Presidents of the Junior and Middle Common Rooms. - 4.
-The day-to-day affairs of the College are administered by the following College Officers, who are normally Fellows acting in a full-time or part-time capacity: - (i) The Sub Warden, who deputises for the Warden, convenes the Governing Body and administers College bylaws; - (ii) The Senior Tutor, who is responsible for the overall administration of academic business:
+The Governing Body meets three times each term and meetings in which open business is discussed are attended by the Presidents of the Junior and Middle Common Rooms1.

-- (iii) The Principal of the Postmasters, and their Deputy, who are responsible for administering discipline among junior members; - (iv) The Finance Bursar, who is responsible for the overall administration of financial business; - (v) The Domestic Bursar, who is responsible for the overall administration of domestic business; - (vi) The Land Agent, who is responsible for administration of the College's estates and buildings; - (vii) The Dean and Keeper of the Statutes, who is responsible for legal and regulatory matters and the process of College business, as well as for ceremonies, including admission, matriculation, and presentation for degrees; - (viii) The Dean of Graduates, who is responsible for pastoral care of graduates: Tutors are responsible for the pastoral care of undergraduates; - (ix) The Chaplain, who, as well as being responsible for the Chapel, also has responsibility for the welfare of junior members and convenes the Student Support Sub-Committee; he is supported in the Chapel by an Associate Chaplain and, in his welfare role, by the Welfare Adviser, two Junior Deans for Welfare and the College Nurse; - (x) The Librarian, who is responsible for all aspects of the College libraries, special collections and archives, and is supported by a Deputy Librarian, an Archivist, and other library staff.
-In addition the Librarian administers the College pictures; - (xi) The Development Director, who is responsible for the College's Fundraising and Alumni Relations (to include Alumni Events and Publications); - (xii) Other College Officers, including the Garden Master, the Senior Treasurers of the Junior Common Room and Amalgamated Clubs, the Equality Adviser, the Reed Rubin Organist and Director of Music & Director of College Music, and the Prevent Officer. - 5.
-The College is administered through a series of standing committees, each of them reporting to the Governing Body.
-Those of particular importance to junior members are: - (i) The Warden and Tutors' Committee, convened by the Senior Tutor, which regulates all matters relating to undergraduates and also has authority to make and enforce regulations on all matters concerning all junior members, including academic work, use of College facilities and disciplinary matters; - (ii) The Graduate Committee, convened by the Senior Tutor, oversees matters concerning graduate junior members, including academic progress and welfare; - (iii) The Domestic Committee, convened by the Domestic Bursar, which is responsible for oversight of the domestic management of the College, including suggestions, requests and complaints bought to it by junior members, who are represented on the Committee by the Presidents of the Junior and Middle Common Rooms;
+- 4. The day-to-day affairs of the College are administered by the following College Officers, who are normally Fellows acting in a full-time or part-time capacity: - (i) The Sub Warden, who deputises for the Warden, convenes the Governing Body and administers College bylaws; - (ii) The Senior Tutor, who is responsible for the overall administration of academic business; - (iii) The Principal of the Postmasters, and their Deputy, who are responsible for administering discipline among junior members; - (iv) The Finance Bursar, who is responsible for the overall administration of financial business; - (v) The Domestic Bursar, who is responsible for the overall administration of domestic business; - (vi) The Land Agent, who is responsible for administration of the College's estates and buildings; - (vii) The Dean and Keeper of the Statutes, who is responsible for legal and regulatory matters and the process of College business (including data protection, freedom of information, and the Prevent duty), as well as for ceremonies, including admission, matriculation, and presentation for degrees; - (viii) The Dean of Graduates, who is responsible for pastoral care of graduates: Tutors are responsible for the pastoral care of undergraduates; - (ix) The Chaplain, who, as well as being responsible for the Chapel, also has responsibility for the welfare of junior members2 and convenes the Student Support Sub-Committee; he is supported in the Chapel by an Associate Chaplain and, in his welfare role, by the Senior Welfare Adviser, three Junior Deans for Welfare and the College Nurse; - (x) The Librarian, who is responsible for all aspects of the College libraries, special collections and archives, and is supported by a Deputy Librarian, an Archivist, and other library staff.
+In addition, the Librarian administers the College pictures; - (xi) The Development Director, who is responsible for the College's Fundraising and Alumni Relations (to include Alumni Events and Publications);